element-plus/element-plus/docs/en-US/component/switch.md

 ## Text description

 :::demo You can add `active-text` and `inactive-text` attribute to show texts.
+Only the first character is displayed.

 switch/text-description